Zhangsun Wuji: Downfall

 By 654, Emperor Gaozong had become enamored with Consort Wu—whom he had, against Confucian definitions of incest, taken as a concubine even though she had been a concubine of Emperor Taizong's.
 (Empress Wang, who had been jealous of Emperor Gaozong's then-favorite concubine Consort Xiao, had suggested that he take Consort Wu as a concubine, in order to divide Consort Xiao's favors, but as Emperor Gaozong's favors became exclusively concentrated on Consort Wu, she turned to ally with Consort Xiao against Consort Wu, to no avail.)
 In 654, after Consort Wu's infant daughter died, Emperor Gaozong began considering deposing Empress Wang and replacing her with Consort Wu.
 (Historians have suggested that Consort Wu murdered her own daughter in order to frame the Empress; however, there is no evidence that the infant was actually murdered, and could have died from natural causes).
 However, Gaozong feared opposition from the high level officials.
 He visited Zhangsun's mansion along with Consort Wu, bestowing lavish gifts on Zhangsun and making Zhangsun's three sons mid-level officials, and used the opportunity to bring up the topic of replacing Empress Wang with Consort Wu.
 Zhangsun pretended not to understand and took no actions to endorse Consort Wu, and persisted in this stand despite later lobbying by both Consort Wu's mother Lady Yang and fellow chancellor Xu Jingzong.
 However, soon, Xu, Li Yifu (who became chancellor over his overt support for Consort Wu), as well as other key officials Cui Yixuan (崔義玄) and Yuan Gongyu, formed an alliance in support of Consort Wu.

-In fall 655, after an imperial gathering, Emperor Gaozong summoned Zhangsun, Li Ji (i.e., Li Shiji—he had dropped the character "Shi" by this point by Emperor Gaozong's orders that naming taboo was to be observed as to the characters Shi and Min, not just the sequence "Shimin" as Emperor Taizong had ordered), Chu, and Yu Zhining to the palace—an order that Chu correctly guessed that was intended to call them into a meeting in which he would try to persuade them to agree with his desire to replace Empress Wang with Consort Wu.
+In fall 655, after an imperial gathering, Emperor Gaozong summoned Zhangsun, Li Ji (Note: I.e., Li Shiji—he had dropped the character "Shi" by this point on Emperor Gaozong's orders that naming taboo was to be observed as to the characters "Shi" and "Min", not just the sequence "Shimin" as Emperor Taizong had ordered), Chu, and Yu Zhining to the palace—an order that Chu correctly guessed was intended to call them into a meeting in which he would try to persuade them to agree with his desire to replace Empress Wang with Consort Wu.
 Li Ji declined to enter.
 When Zhangsun, Chu, and Yu attended the meeting, Emperor Gaozong did indeed propose to replace Empress Wang with Consort Wu.
-Chu objected strenuously, while Zhangsun and Yu did not speak but showed no approval.
+While Chu objected strenuously, Zhangsun and Yu did not speak but showed no approval.
 Later, fellow chancellors Han Yuan and Lai Ji also showed opposition, but when Emperor Gaozong asked Li Ji, Li Ji responded, "This is your family matter, Your Imperial Majesty.
 Why ask anyone else?"
 Emperor Gaozong, after demoting Chu to a commandant post at Tan Prefecture (roughly modern Changsha, Hunan), deposed Empress Wang and Consort Xiao to commoner rank and created Consort Wu as empress to replace Empress Wang.
-(Soon, by Empress Wu's orders, the former Empress Wang and Consort Xiao were tortured and killed.)
+(Note: Soon, by Empress Wu's orders, the former Empress Wang and Consort Xiao were tortured and killed.)